eichenroth/pypegger/README.md

     True

 We just defined a grammar that can detect if a string of chars consists of well-formed parenthesis.
-The same could be acchived with the following textual definition:
+The same could be achieved with the following textual definition:

     >>> from pegger.grammar_parser import generate_grammar
     >>>